vaginessa/Arch-Linux-OSINT-VM/README.md

 ## Note:

+- The BlackArch-Stego package stegolego is corrupt.
+Do not install.

 - I have noticed archLinux_osint_packages_snapd.sh will fail to run.
 "Error: too early for operation, device not yet seeded."
 If this happens just run the script again.

 - I have also noticed archLinux_osint_packages_snapd.sh will fail to install powershell sometimes.
 "Error: too early for operation, device not yet seeded."